aybehrouz/argennon/md/impl.md

 Where:

--   The coefficient *α* is a constant smoothing factor between 0 and 1 which represents the degree of weighting decrease, A higher *α* discounts older observations faster.
+-   The coefficient *α* is a constant smoothing factor between 0 and1 which represents the degree of weighting decrease, A higher *α* discounts older observations faster.

 -   *X*<sub>*t*</sub> is the value of the time series at the time step *t*.